The Edovo Edge: Research-backed methods for real results

 Keep it moving: designing lessons that follow how people think

-How cognitive event flow helps incarcerated learners stay engaged, build understanding, and move forward—one screen at a time.
-“Wait... what just happened?”
-You’ve seen it (or maybe you’ve done it).
-You click through a course and feel like it’s ...
+The Science of Flow: How Cognitive Event Flow Keeps Learners Engaged, One Screen at a Time "Wait… what just happened?"
+You’ve seen it, or maybe you’ve done it.
+You click through a course and suddenly feel like you’re playing cognitive hopscotch.
+One ...

 You are not the narrator of someone else’s life